kevL/yata/ReadMe.txt

 Ctrl+End                  - scrolls table to bottom
 Left/Right/Up/Down arrows - scrolls table in the direction Shift+Left                - scrolls table left by visible width if no cell is
-                            selected or selection is contiguous Shift+Right               - scrolls table right by visible width if no cell is selected or selection is contiguous Shift+arrows              - adds next cells in direction to selected cells if selection is contiguous
+                            selected or selection is not contiguous Shift+Right               - scrolls table right by visible width if no cell is selected or selection is not contiguous Shift+arrows              - adds next cells in direction to selected cells if selection is contiguous Shift+Home                - adds cells to the left to selected cells if selection is contiguous Shift+End                 - adds cells to the right to selected cells if selection is contiguous

 - w/ row selected